Create conda package with conda-forge

 cd into

-git add . && git commit -m "Committing recipe for conda-forge release of <project_name>"
+git add . && git commit -m "Committing recipe for conda-forge release of <project_name>".Push the changes:

 Read through the pre-filled text in the PR message and follow the instructions.